-To generate a Code 39 barcode from a font, the data-to-encode be surrounded by asterisks as the start and stop characters, i.e. *153969*.
+To generate a Code 39 barcode from a font, the data-to-encode is to be surrounded by asterisks as the start and stop characters, i.e. *153969*.
 In Microsoft Word, the start and stop characters should be "!" instead of the asterisk because of a formatting issue, i.e. !153969!.
-To hide the asterisks from appearing in the human-readable below the barcode, use the quotation mark, i.e. "12345".
+To hide the asterisks from appearing in the human-readable below the barcode, use the parenthesis surrounding the data, i.e. (12345).

-IDAutomation provides Microsoft Access, Excel and Word examples in the Windows version, and additional examples for OpenOffice Calc, iWork Numbers and Pages for the MAC version in the package.
-After installation, there will be icons to these examples in the Start - Programs - IDAutomation.com Code 39 Font program group on Windows and Applications - IDAutomation Free Code 39 Font for MAC on OSX.
-There are also several application integration guides available to help.
+IDAutomation provides Microsoft Access, Excel and Word examples in the Windows version, and additional examples for OpenOffice Calc, iWork Numbers and Pages for the Mac version of the package.
+After installation, there will be icons for these examples in the Start - Programs - IDAutomation.com Code 39 Font program group on Windows and Applications - IDAutomation Code 39 Font for Mac on OSX.
+There are also several application integration guides available to assist.

 To learn more about the Code 39 barcode, refer to the Code 39 FAQ and Tutorial.

 Code 39 is one of the most common barcodes in use today, and thus virtually every barcode scanner will be capable of reading Code 39.
 IDAutomation provides several Code 39 barcode readers for many different systems, including Windows, Mac and Linux.

 Barcode scanners act as an external keyboard, so that anything scanned with the scanner is output wherever the cursor is blinking on the computer screen as though it had been typed on the keyboard.
 This process is called keyboard emulation.
 Learn how to scan data into applications with a barcode scanner.

 When using a printer with less than 600 DPI, the following point sizes should be used to create accurate barcodes: